 Travelling in Europe is possible, but quite complicated!
 In order to prevent the spread of COVID-19 we have to be aware of what is going on and follow the news.
-The situation changes very quickly, so here you can find the most important recent announcements about restrictions & regulations in Lithuania regarding COVID-19.
+The situation changes very quickly, so here you can find the most important recent information about restrictions & regulations in Lithuania regarding COVID-19.
 We hope this will help you to plan your trip to Vilnius sooner or later!

 What you should know about regulations in Lithuania due to COVID-19